BLE / Bluetooth Low Energy

 GATT Read/Write Replay

-After capturing a valid write from a legitimate client (e.g., phone app), replay it with gatttool:
+After capturing a valid write from a legitimate client (e.g., phone app), replay it with gatttool using the attribute handle and hex payload from the PCAP:

 gatttool -b 8a:5b:aa:ff:f5:55 -t random --char-write-req -a 0x0025 -n 0100